SoftwareHeritage/swh-alter/docs/usage.rst

    - Search data in Elasticsearch will not be removed.

-If during the removal process a reference is added to one of the removed objects, the process will be rolled back.
+If during the removal process a reference is added to one of the removed objects, the process will be rolled back: the recovery bundle will be used to restore objects as they were to the “primary” storage.
 This will also be the case if any error happens during the process.
 The recovery bundle will be left intact.

 Options: